 Sleep: more active than passive

-Sleep may seem like a passive activity that usually happens when all other important daily tasks are complete.
-However, getting an adequate amount of quality sleep may be just as important to good health as nutrition and exercise.
-Essential maintenance functions happen within the body while we’re sleeping.
-Proper rest can affect everything from physical appearance to daily performance and especially overall health, mood and quality of life.
+Like many, you may view sleep as a passive activity that usually happens when all other important daily tasks are complete.
+But getting an adequate amount of quality sleep may be just as important to your good health as nutrition and exercise.
+Our bodies performs essential maintenance while we’re sleeping.
+That’s why proper rest can affect everything from physical appearance to daily performance and especially overall health, mood and quality of life.

 Consequences of inadequate sleep

-Most adults need seven to eight hours of sleep every night, though the required amount differs on an individual basis.
-Inadequate sleep can lead to issues with daily functioning, such as:
+Most adults need seven to eight hours of sleep every night, though your required amount differs on an individual basis.
+When you don’t get enough sleep, it can lead to issues with daily functioning, such as:

 - Decreased productivity and ability to pay attention.